Shangxz/MHacks11/README.md

 Before running this line, make sure you have the right device number The default on Apple Macbook is en0
 ```
-IFACE=en0 ./sniff-probes.sh
+sudo IFACE=en0 ./sniff-probes.sh
 ```

 ## Deployment

 ```
-Scan the QR code titled with 'fr' then 'sn' will appear.
+Scan the QR code titled with 'fr'.
+It will prompt you to join a fake networkm
-You will then be brought to a number to initiate a text send.
 This will be the number you will use to interact with the virtual assistant by sending text messages.
 ```